Gilbert Taylor: Early life

+Military service

 During six years service in World War II as an officer in the Royal Air Force Volunteer Reserve, he became an operational cameraman flying in Avro Lancaster bombers, documenting the damage after British bombing raids.
 Taylor recalled: "This was requested by Winston Churchill, and my material was delivered to 10 Downing Street for him to view.
 He was keen for the public to see what our lads were doing.
 I did 10 of those operations, including raids on Cologne and Dresden".

 Career

 After demobilisation, he worked for Two Cities Films.
 In Fame Is the Spur (1947), he worked on a dream sequence using deep focus.
 The Boulting brothers were the co-producers of the film and they placed Taylor under contract.
 For the Boultings, Taylor, now promoted to full cinematographer, or director of photography, shot The Guinea Pig (US, The Outsider, 1948), Seven Days to Noon (1950) and High Treason (1951).
 From this point, Taylor began to use bounced and reflected light gaining a more naturalistic look, whereas the use of direct light was still the common practice by his contemporaries.
 Because it was necessary for London to look unpopulated in Seven Days to Noon, the first of three "end of the world films" Taylor worked on, it was necessary for him to arise at five-o-clock in the morning during a seven-week shoot.